oddbird/oddsite/content/2017/12/12/introducing-herman.rst

 You can also add external links to third-party dependencies - so all relevant documentation is accessible in one place.
-Define `extraLinks` in your Herman configuration, and we'll add links that the bottom of the sidebar.
+Define ``extraLinks`` in your Herman configuration, and we'll add links to the bottom of the sidebar.

 Open-source, and actively developed